Lemoncircle/hpt-report/ENABLE_AI_ONLY.md

 - Consider smaller batches for very large datasets

 ### API Limits
-- Monitor your Perplexity API usage
+- Monitor your Google AI API usage
 - The system will show clear error messages if limits are reached

 ## 💡 Pro Tips

 1. **Include Feedback Columns**: Add columns like "feedback", "comments", or "notes" in your Excel files for richer AI analysis
 2. **Role Information**: Include role/department data for more contextual insights
-3. **Regular Monitoring**: Check your Perplexity API usage to avoid unexpected limits
+3. **Regular Monitoring**: Check your Google AI API usage to avoid unexpected limits

 ## 🔒 Security & Privacy

 - Your API key is stored locally and never shared
-- Employee data is not stored by Perplexity
+- Employee data is not stored by Google AI
 - All API calls use HTTPS encryption
 - Data is processed in real-time and not retained